edutms/obsidian-vault/6 - Main Notes (Zettelkasten)/GraphFrames.md

 #### Usecases

-At BLab, I used it to deduplicate and create links between similar company names (trying to solve garbage-in garbage-out) by adding a fuzzymatch with [[Levenshtein]] and
+At BLab, I used it to deduplicate and create links between similar company names (trying to solve garbage-in garbage-out) by adding a fuzzymatch with [[Levenshtein]] and create links of users, assessment completion etc.